 Why not use a telescopic chainsaw to help with those harder to reach branches?
 Alternatively, you can hire a ladder and a reciprocating saw to assist – but be careful!
-With the waste, you can either chip these using a garden wood chipper, which can make great material for composting or mulching depending on the kind of material you are chipping.
+With the waste, you can either chip these using a garden shredder or wood chipper, which can make great material for composting or mulching depending on the kind of material you are chipping.
 Alternatively, it can be thrown away or burned using a garden incinerator – find out how to make your own here.

 Winter is also the time of year where pests, especially rodents such as mice and rats, are searching for somewhere warm and safe to hunker down during the colder months.
 You can find out some of the ways to protect and prevent this in and around your property, by reading our blog here.